The 3% Hack: How to Steal a Mortgage Rate in 2026

 Zillow showed three.
 Not three hundred.
 Three.

 Zillow waits for sellers to tag their own listing.
 Most sellers have no idea their mortgage is assumable.
 Their agent didn't tell them.
-Their lender sure didn't.
+Their lender didn't either.

-But here's what most miss.
-You don't have to cover that gap in cash.
+But you don't have to cover it in cash.

 Still a full point below a new bank loan.
 On this house, that's over $307 a month.
 Over 30 years?
 More than a hundred grand in savings.